 There are very limited exceptions to the requirement that New York property managers have a real estate broker's license.

-For more information about these and other New York property management requirements and exceptions, please the
+For more information about these and other New York property management requirements and exceptions, please the New York State Division of Licensing Services.

 Before hiring a property manager to manage your New York rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of New York property managers at the
+You can check the license status of New York property managers at the New York Public License Search.

 Looking for more property law information?
 You can find an exhaustive collection of state eviction and security deposit laws on our parent company's website.
 Click the below link to be taken to Buildium's legal database.